sassoftware/sasoptpy/doc/guide/components.rst

 arguments, respectively.

 The default lower bound for variables is 0, and the upper bound is infinity.
 Name is a required argument.
-If the given name already exists in the namespace, then a different generic name can be used for the variable.
-The :func:`reset_globals` function can be used to reset sasoptpy namespace when needed.

 Changing bounds
 ~~~~~~~~~~~~~~~